 We can’t conclude this review without touching upon the subject of categories of telemedicine.
 Generally, telemedicine software solutions fall into three different categories: real time, remote patient monitoring, and store-and-forward.
 Here’s some information about what each of these telemedicine types involve.

 This type of telemedicine is different from the others in that it requires the patient and healthcare provider to interact in real time.
 This can be achieved by means of a chat room, phone call, or online video conference.
-In every event the patient and clinician are both present and communicating in real time.
+In each situation the patient and clinician are both present and communicating in real time.

 Recent studies have found that in many cases remote visits using 2-way video are just as effective as personal visits to the doctor’s office.
 They are more cost-efficient in all cases.